 The third week of May is Food Allergy Awareness Week.
-Food allergy awareness has become really important in today's world, it can mean life or death for another human being—there are about 15 million people in the U.S. with food allergies.
+Food allergy awareness has become important in today's world, it can mean life or death for another human being—there are about 15 million people in the U.S. with food allergies.
 Eight major food allergens—milk, egg, peanut, tree nuts, wheat, soy, fish, and crustacean shellfish—are responsible for most of the serious food allergy reactions in the United States.
 To celebrate the week, pick a day and try to cook allergen-free.
 It's hard.
 Recognize what others around you might be going through.

-In addition, each year, the Asthma and Allergy Foundation of America declares May to be National Asthma and Allergy Awareness Month since it's a peak season for asthma and allergy sufferers.
+Also, each year, the Asthma and Allergy Foundation of America declares May to be National Asthma and Allergy Awareness Month since it's a peak season for asthma and allergy sufferers.

 07 of 10

 The objective of International Museum Day is to spread the word that museums are an important means of cultural exchange, enrichment of cultures, and the development of mutual understanding, cooperation, and peace among peoples.
 This special day is on May 18 each year.
 To mark the day, more than 36,000 museums in more than 150 countries participate in events or activities for museum-goers.

 08 of 10

 World Turtle Day